Diversity. Equity. Inclusion

 APTA: Seven Resources To Inform Your Practice With LGBTQ+ Patients and Clients - Concepts of cultural competency apply to more than race and ethnicity — they're relevant to any situation in which a set of congruent behaviors are required to enable work in a cross-cultural situation.
 This includes the practice of physical therapy with patients and clients who are members of a sexual or gender minority.

-Interested in serving on a committee to increase awareness and take action to promote diversity?
+APTA Montana is looking for volunteers to serve/chair a committee to increase awareness and take action to promote diversity.
 Contact us by clicking the link in the footer below.